OctopusDeploy/cli/README.md

 It does **not** seek to be a drop-in replacement for the existing CLI which is written in C# using .NET. https://github.com/OctopusDeploy/OctopusCLI

-### Differences from the .NET CLI
+### Differences from the .NET CLI (octo)

-The new CLI will not initially contain all the features of the existing .NET CLI.
-Over time we plan to add features and may eventually reach parity, but our intent is that both the .NET and Go CLI's will co-exist for a significant period of time.

 The new CLI restructures the command line to be more consistent, and fit with convention across other popular CLI apps.
 It is built on the popular and widely-used [Cobra](https://github.com/spf13/cobra) command line processing library.

+The new CLI does not intend to replace all features that were supported by the .NET CLI.

 #### Examples: